WHAT HAPPENS NEXT

 Olive Cover

-Independent Agent
+Independent Advisor

-• Shops multiple A-rated carriers for you
+• Shops multiple top carriers for you

-• Works for you -- not the insurer
+• Works for you, not the insurer

 • Your advocate when you file a claim